nmistry096/CloudFS-Android/doc/source/com/bitcasa/cloudfs/File.rst

    :param restAdapter: The REST Adapter instance.
    :param itemMeta: The file meta data returned from REST Adapter.
    :param absoluteParentPath: The absolute parent path of this file.
+   :param parentState: The parent state of the item.
+   :param shareKey: The share key of the item if the item is of type share.

+File
+^^^^

+.. java:constructor:: public File(Parcel source)
+   :outertype: File

+   Initializes the Item instance.

+   :param source: The parcel object parameter.

 Methods
 -------
+changeAttributes
+^^^^^^^^^^^^^^^^

+.. java:method:: @Override public boolean changeAttributes(Map<String, String> values, BitcasaRESTConstants.VersionExists ifConflict) throws BitcasaException
+   :outertype: File

+   Changes the specified item attributes.

+   :param values: The attributes to be changed.
+   :param ifConflict: The action to be taken if a conflict occurs.
+   :throws BitcasaException: If a CloudFS API error occurs.
+   :return: boolean A value indicating whether the operation was successful or not.

 download
 ^^^^^^^^